discoverfinancial/ods-sample/ods-app/docs/DEV_GUIDE.md

 # from ods-sample/ods-app/code
 code$ npm run debug

-# using the run script to load on port 3000
+# as an alternative, use the run script to load on port 3000
 code$ ./run 3000
 ```